daemon13/sp12/hw5/README.md

 similarity=# select count(*) from restaurantaddress ra, restaurantphone rp where ra.name % rp.name;
 ```

+####Caveat: floating point numbers (Added 4/25)
+We run into a problem when we try to use a limit like .7 because there are some matches that have a similarity score of exactly 7/10.
+Technically these should be rejected by both queries above (your join and the initial one), but because floating point numbers are a little wiggly, 7.0/10 might end up being like 7.0000001 or 6.999999.

+In order to avoid this problem, it is highly recommended that if you want to test a THRESH of .7, you actually set it to ".699" or so, to ensure that any similarity scores of exactly 7/10 have well-defined behavior (always accepted).
+We will do this while grading, too; we're not trying to dock you points for silly floating point precision errors.

 ####Larger data
 Bored with the small data set?
 Try the large data set!!!
 Use the following commands to set it up: